haleytownsend/brainstorm/readme.md

 **Back-end**

 - [ ] Plan and create tasks
+- [x] Setup MongoDB schemas/Mongoose models
+- [ ] Setup Express routes that exposes CRUD operations through HTTP
+- [ ] Create functions to CRUD your migraine log from front-end (firing HTTP requests against your Express routes)

 **Front-end**

 - [x] Layout
 - [x] Static mockup
-- [ ] Open Weather API client
+- [x] Open Weather API client
-  - [ ] Get weather data for a city
+  - [x] Get weather data for a city
-  - [ ] Get forecast data for a city
+  - [x] Get forecast data for a city
-- [ ] Use the OWA client to show weather and forecast data instead of statics
+- [x] Use the OWA client to show weather and forecast data instead of statics